newmans99/Qlik-Simple-Email-Example/README.md

 ```

 ### SECTION: Data Load
+Example data load, can be any existing load script you have.
 ```
 //Sample data load for illustration purposes only.
 This section is really unnecessary and should be replaced with your code.